ellie-sleightholm/astrorust/README.md

 ![Version 0.0.1](https://img.shields.io/badge/version-0.0.1-blue)

 An astrodynamics Rust library.
 Please note, I am in the process of building this to be used as a public crate.
+Updates will come as and when they're ready.

 # Build Instructions
 These instructions assume that Rust and Cargo are installed on your system.